google/highway/g3doc/quick_reference.md

 1. Equal to the hardware vector width.
 This is the most common case, e.g. when using `HWY_FULL(T)` on a target with compile-time constant vectors.

-2. Less than the hardware vector width.
+1. Less than the hardware vector width.
 This is the result of a compile-time decision by the user, i.e. using `HWY_CAPPED(T, N)` to limit the number of lanes, even when the hardware vector width could be greater.

-3. Greater or equal to the hardware vector width, e.g. when the hardware vector width is not known at compile-time.
+1. Greater or equal to the hardware vector width, e.g. when the hardware vector width is not known at compile-time.
+User code should not rely on `N` actually being an upper bound, because variable vectors can be large!

-In all cases, `Lanes(d)` returns the actual number of lanes, i.e. the amount by which to advance loop counters (at most `N`).
-The constexpr `MaxLanes(d)` returns an upper bound, typically used as a template argument to another descriptor.
-Using it as an array size is discouraged because the bound may be loose in case 3, leading to excessive stack usage.
-Where possible, prefer aligned dynamic allocation of `Lanes(d)` elements via aligned_allocator.h.
+In all cases, `Lanes(d)` returns the actual number of lanes, i.e. the amount by which to advance loop counters. `MaxLanes(d)` returns the `N` from `Simd<T, N>`, which is NOT necessarily the actual vector size (see above) and some compilers are not able to interpret it as constexpr.
+Instead of `MaxLanes`, prefer to use alternatives, e.g. `Rebind` or `aligned_allocator.h` for dynamic allocation of `Lanes(d)` elements.

 Note that case 3 does not imply the API will use more than one native vector.
 Highway is designed to map a user-specified vector to a single